apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrieval/PrivateInformationRetrieval.docc/ParameterTuning.md

 fits many buckets.
 Large plaintexts are more efficient for wide databases.

+##### Configuration size
+Generally, increasing the `shardCount` will yield faster server runtime.
+However, since the client needs to know information about each shard, increasing `shardCount` also increases the size of the [PIR configuration](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/privateinformationretrievalprotobuf/apple_swifthomomorphicencryption_api_pir_v1_pirconfig).
+One way to reduce the PIR configuration size is to process each shard with the same configuration (see <doc:ReusingPirParameters>).
+Then, the PIR configuration will be highly compressible, yielding a smaller configuration size when transmitting over a network (that supports compression).

+#### Rlwe Parameters
+Different database sizes may have different optimal [RLWE parameters](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/homomorphicencryption/predefinedrlweparameters).
-Otherwise, the observed [noise budget](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/homomorphicencryption/ciphertext/noisebudget(using:variabletime:)) is an important parameter to track.
-If it is low, then it is best to increase the ciphertext-to-plaintext modulus ratio.
+To choose the best RLWE parameters, it is import to track the observed [noise budget](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/homomorphicencryption/ciphertext/noisebudget(using:variabletime:)) is an important parameter to track (e.g. by viewing logs when running [PIRProcessDatabase](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/pirprocessdatabase))

+If the noise budget is too low, decryption may be incorrect, yielding incorrect PIR lookups.
-This can be done by either decreasing the plaintext modulus with the same ring dimension or increasing the ring dimension and ciphertext modulus while keeping the plaintext somewhat similar.
+To increase the noise budge, increase the ciphertext-to-plaintext modulus ratio by either decreasing the plaintext modulus with the same ring dimension or increasing the ring dimension and ciphertext modulus while keeping the plaintext somewhat similar.
 For example, if `n_4096_logq_27_28_28_logt_16` exhausts the noise budget, consider trying `n_4096_logq_27_28_28_logt_4`.